arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 $$

 Answer to this riddle is very simple - just look again at the very first formula in this post.
-New notations do not reflect conditioning on other variables &mdash; and first expression implcitly conditions on $$\phi$$ while second conditions on $$x$$, hence the difference.
+New notations do not reflect conditioning on other variables &mdash; and first expression implicitly conditions on $$\phi$$ while second conditions on $$x$$, hence the difference.